lenguyenthedat/lenguyenthedat.github.io/about/index.md

   creditlink: https://www.flickr.com/photos/intoth3rainbow/5161017066/
 ---

-I am currently a Senior Data Technologist (Engineer and Analytics) at [Commercialize TV](http://www.commercialize.tv/) (we are a global digital content distribution, creative and management company, connecting content creators, publishers and brands to deliver commercial outcomes).
+- I am a Data Science enthusiast and also a Data Engineer by training.
+I design and build end-to-end data products (data pipelines, data warehouses, recommendation systems, predictive models, reporting, and visualizations).

-In Oct 2010, I received my [MSc degree in Computer Science](https://www.cs.ox.ac.uk/admissions/grad/MSc_in_Computer_Science) from the University of Oxford.
-My interests include programming, statistics, and data science.
+- In Oct 2010, I received my [MSc degree in Computer Science](https://www.cs.ox.ac.uk/admissions/grad/MSc_in_Computer_Science) from the University of Oxford - my interests included programming, algorithm, statistics, and information retrieval.

+- Feel free to drop me a message if you want to talk data :).

 Links
 =====